biocatiit/website/content/scihi/2004_active_proteins.rst

 Research Center.
 Use of the Advanced Photon Source was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Contract No. W-31-109-ENG-38.

+Based on an APS press release by Mona Mort.